Motion: “The response to the COVID-19 epidemic will damage the legitimacy of the Chinese Communist Party”

-2. Xi Jinping’s disappearance at the height of the crisis showed that CCP’s primary goal is self-preservation rather than the wellbeing of the population.
+2. Xi Jinping’s disappearance at the height of the crisis showed that CCP’s primary goal is self-preservation rather than the well-being of the population.
 At the height of the crisis, Xi Jinping disappeared from the public eye.
-Basically, all the major decisions on how to handle the outbreak were publicly announced by the Premier Li Keqiang.
+Basically, all the major decisions on how to handle the outbreak were publicly announced by Premier Li Keqiang.
 Whatever the reason for this swap in leadership roles at the time of crisis, Chinese people were left to wonder what happened to Xi Dada.

-3. Silencing of Li Wenliang has exposed the extent of CCP’s willingness to muzzle those highlighting flaws in Chinese governance.
+3. The silencing of Li Wenliang has exposed the extent of CCP’s willingness to muzzle those highlighting flaws in Chinese governance.
 Li sent out a warning to fellow doctors about the looming danger of the COVID-19 epidemic already on 30 December 2019.
 Rather than causing a robust response from the authorities to prevent the infection from spreading, Li earned himself a reprimand from the officials for “making false comments”.
 Li himself succumbed to the illness and passed away on 7 February 2020.
-Following his death, hashtag #言论自由 (free speech) started trending on Chinese social media platforms.
+Following his death, the hashtag #言论自由 (free speech) started trending on Chinese social media platforms.

 While censoring party critics and whistleblowers is not unusual in today’s China, this instance differs in one crucial factor.
-Lin Wenliang’s silencing and death at the time of epidemic that could have been prevented has made it abundantly clear to the whole of Chinese society what are the consequences of zero governmental accountability.
+Lin Wenliang’s silencing and death at the time of an epidemic that could have been prevented has made it abundantly clear to the whole of Chinese society what are the consequences of zero governmental accountability.

 4. The initial mishandling of the epidemic by the CCP has energized China’s grassroots movement.
-Where the state has failed, the ordinary people had to fend for themselves and help each other.
-If the momentum persists, the COVID-19 grassroots movement has a potential to grow and transform into a wider social movement, a kind we have seen emerge in many countries before and which CCP inherently fears (much of the social control moves done by the party under Xi were motivated by its fear of ‘color revolutions’).
+Where the state failed, the ordinary people had to fend for themselves and help each other.
+If the momentum persists, the COVID-19 grassroots movement has the potential to grow and transform into a wider social movement, a kind we have seen emerge in many countries before and which CCP inherently fears (much of the social control moves done by the party under Xi were motivated by its fear of ‘color revolutions’).

 5. China’s international PR blitz will backfire.
-In order to fend off international backlash against the CCP’s initial mishandling of the crisis, China has gone on an international (charm) offensive.
+In order to fend off the international backlash against the CCP’s initial mishandling of the crisis, China has gone on an international (charm) offensive.
 This includes both producing malicious narratives about the origin of the virus, berating Western countries for not adopting sufficient measures, and selling protective gear to countries affected by the pandemic.
 This behavior will put two-sided pressure on the CCP.

 Propaganda drive will further alienate many foreign governments which are themselves facing domestic crises due to the virus.
-At the same time, presenting Chinese sales of protective gear and test kits as aid to more developed countries (albeit by now in worse situation compared to the one in China) will not bode well with Chinese netizens.
+At the same time, presenting Chinese sales of protective gear and test kits as an aid to more developed countries (albeit by now in a worse situation compared to the one in China) will not bode well with Chinese netizens.
 CCP has already been criticized domestically for sending money abroad as part of the Belt and Road Initiative.
 Sending vital supplies abroad while the epidemic is not yet fully under control in China (with a possible second wave incoming) is a PR nightmare in the making.

 State-owned enterprises (SOEs), which are notoriously inefficient, will be under a lot of pressure to cope with the recession caused by the epidemic.
 If the government’s approach to SOEs up to now is any hint, they will be the major recipients of fiscal stimuli.
 As a result, the private sector (which accounts for some 60% of GDP) will not receive adequate support from the government.